Nagaland: 4 villagers injured in land dispute at Kiphire & Meluri

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-As per sources the incident took place on 28 march.
+As per sources, the incident took place on March 28.

 Deputy Chief Minister in a statement on his social media handle X stated, “Deeply disturbed by the recent reports of violence, reportedly among a few villages under Kiphire and Meluri districts.
 The incidents harm the bonds that hold our communities together”.